navalnica/whisper-finetuning-be/readme.md

 ## Resuming training from exising checkpoint
 When resuming training from existing checkpoint:
-* learning rate gets reset if passing same paras to training script.<br>
+* learning rate gets reset if passing same parameter value to training script as in previour run.<br>
-  need to provide learning rate from the last step of previous run to continue training in a correct way.
+  need to provide learning rate from the last step of previous run to continue training in a correct way.<br>
+  however even if passing learning rate from the last step, in the new run it has different value than expected (probably because of warmup).
 * it's unclear whether decision on saving current model is made by comparing current metrics with metrics of the best checkpoint.
 I guess model with worse performance will not overwrite best model checkpoint already exising in the output dir, but need to double check.